 That said, finding the right frequency for you is a fine art of trial and error.
 Making it a daily ritual probably isn’t the best idea, but it really depends on what makes you comfortable and what’s best for your hair type.
 If you have curly or natural hair and are wondering how to wash curly hair (as these types are usually dryer than others), once a week will probably suffice.
 However, if you have fine hair, you may need to up the frequency of washing to help remove sebum that can weigh hair down.
-You can also click here for a more in-depth discussion on natural hair washing.
+You can also read a more in-depth discussion on natural hair washing.

 Playing it soft

 So, what’s the most effective technique to use?
 The answer actually lies in brushing or combing your hair before you wash.
 Dry-brushing can help stimulate the scalp and loosen any build-up before you begin your hair washing routine, making for a more efficient shower process.
 But if you have curly or tightly coiled hair and the thought of brushing it out sends you into a mild state of panic, consider washing your hair in small sections to minimize tangling instead.
 Editor’s tip: Remember to use a soft massaging motion while washing!
 When it comes to conditioning, only apply to the ends of your hair; your scalp doesn’t need it, and may even add to limpness and grease.

 The Perfect Products for You